 Microsoft has suggested that Hyper-V users disable TCP offloading for the Hyper-V VM’s associated NIC card to enhance Hyper-V network performance, but we recommend that you consult with Microsoft Support before making such changes.

-Please note that these figures are approximations; sync times can vary greatly depending on factors like file size.
-For assistance with configuration of the Storage Sync device, please contact a Professional Services representative.
+These figures are approximations; sync times can vary greatly depending on factors like file size.
+For assistance with the configuration of the Storage Sync device, please contact a Professional Services representative.